-“Swirling, the little pond wines among the flowers”This calligraph plate was inspired by canoeing on a lonely pond in New Hampshire that was covered in water lillies.
-In preparation for making this plate I put a couple of water lillies under a rug at home in Gloucester, Mass between two pieces of wax paper.
-This flattened a three day flower into a glue-able and two dimensional piece which I could glue onto a pre-prepared calligraph plate which I’ve explain before.
+“Swirling, the little pond wines among the flowers”This collagraph plate was inspired by canoeing on a lonely pond in New Hampshire that was covered in water lilies.
+In preparation for making this plate, I put a couple of water lilies under a rug at home in Gloucester, Mass between two pieces of wax paper.
+This flattened a three-day flower into a glue-able and two-dimensional piece which I could glue onto a pre-prepared calligraph plate which I’ve explained before.
 It is a large print, brighter than shown in the picture above.
 This is the only version left in the edition of four thus the price is a little higher.

 Poppies are my favorite flower.
 It came up faithfully in our Manchester Massachusetts garden.
 Mace photographed me drawing on our ancient lithographic stone sitting right in the middle of the poppy patch even though the wind was blowing fiercely.
 You see the result.
 But making a stone litho is arduous.
 This piece has also been printed on the handmade paper I made after my trip to Japan to learn papermaking.

 “All creation is contained in a few flowers” This oval shape mimics an old-fashioned presentation.
 The small flowers were put under a rug between two pieces of wax paper to flatten them so I could glue them very carefully on the plate.
 The small blue flowers are called browallia.
 I picked them and after flattening them under the rug, I put them on a prepared plate.
 It was difficult for me to cut the oval shape.